 The Scheme's strategic asset allocation is set by the Board and reviewed regularly.
 The asset allocation strategy for the Scheme was reviewed during the year.
-The pie charts show the Scheme's asset allocation strategy effective from 1 June 2011 and the new strategy effective from 1 October 2019.
+The pie chart shows the Scheme's asset allocation strategy effective from 1 October 2019.